-The Upward Bound Program at UMF, started in 1980, serves over 60 high school students from rural west central Maine.
+The Upward Bound Program at UMF, started in 1980, serves 139 high school students from rural west central Maine.
 The program’s goal is to generate in disadvantaged, high potential participants the skills and motivation necessary for success in education beyond high school.
 This involves assistance in a program of academic instruction, college, financial aid and career counseling, tutoring, community service and cultural activities aimed at high school success and college enrollment.

 The program operates year round.
 During the school year services are offered at the high schools and on the UMF campus.
 An intensive six week residential program takes place at UMF during the summer.